ociu/sphinx-traceability-extension/README.rst

     The *type* is a list of relationships, which cannot hold the forward and reverse relationship of a pair.
     This would give endless repetition of the same nesting, and an endless recursion in python.
 The plugin checks the *item-tree* directives for this mistake!

+By default the caption for every item in the tree is shown.
+By providing the *nocaptions* flag, the caption can be omitted.
+This gives a smaller tree, but also less details.

 .. _traceability_process: